-Broken windows usually invite trouble.
-Neither they can keep out vandals nor can they save you from harsh weather.
-If you do not fix such problems urgently, the repair cost often spirals up to create a pinch in your pocket.
-DIY is the ongoing trend everywhere.
+Broken windows usually invite trouble to any household.
+Neither can they keep out vandals nor can they save you from harsh weather conditions.
+If you do not fix such problems immediately, the repair cost will often significantly increase and make a dent in your pocket.
+DIY is the on-going trend everywhere.
 People no more shell out money to small jobs that they can tackle themselves.

-But boarding up UPVC windows is not that easy if you do not the right trick.
-Let us explore that in seven easy steps.
+But boarding up UPVC windows is not that easy if you do not know the right tricks.
+Let us explore them in seven easy steps.

 If you are making use of a ladder then you also need a working partner to be on the safer side.
 This buddy system provides certain benefits.

 There is always a considerable level of risk involved in working with shattered glass, power tools and damaged wood.
 Put on your protective gear before getting to work.